ericdorsey/DynamicREADMEcodeblocks/output/new.md

 ```

-And below this is the code block for Auto updates:
+Similarly, the entry below this line will get dynamically populated with the contents of `scripts/Auto.sh`:

 ```
 #!/bin/bash